Baby is Getting Enough Breast Milk When…

 - Smacking or licking lips

 - Sucking on lips, tongue, hands, fingers, your cheek or clothing

-- Rooting around on the chest of whoever is
+- Rooting around on the chest of whoever is carrying the baby

 - Trying to position for nursing, either by lying back or pulling at your clothes